-Microsoft Office programs are used in the most administrative positions, regardless of industry.
-Having Microsoft Office skills is in the top 3 skills desired by employers.
+Microsoft Office programs are used in most administrative positions, regardless of industry.
+Having Microsoft Office skills is in the top three skills desired by employers.
 With 99.9% financially backed uptime guarantee and system security, it is widely used in different commercial industries.
-It enables communication and collaboration inside as well as outside the organization and offers password-protected portal to share large, hard-to-email files.
-It also delivers scalable and secure online solution such as online meetings and document collaboration.
+It enables communication and collaboration inside as well as outside the organization and offers a password-protected portal to share large, hard-to-email files.
+It also delivers scalable and secure online solutions such as online meetings and document collaboration.

 Increased Demand but Skill Gap

-Windows 10 is the most powerful operating system that Microsoft has ever made and most businesses are already turning to Microsoft Windows and using it widely.
-Therefore, learning the basics of Windows 10 would serve as a benefit for any engineer who wishes to earn good.
-Anyone who yearns to learn as time since even the best IT pros are finding it difficult to deploy secure Windows 10 across the thousands of enterprise endpoints fast enough to meet business demands.
+Windows 10 is the most powerful operating system that Microsoft has ever made, and most businesses are already turning to Microsoft Windows and using it widely.
+Therefore, learning the basics of Windows 10 would serve as a benefit for any engineer who wishes to have basic Windows 10 .
+Even the best IT pros find it difficult to deploy Windows 10 across the thousands of enterprise endpoints fast enough to meet business demands.

 Learn it all at QuickStart

-QuickStart is an IT Skills learning platform that enhances performance and career growth of a person by personalizing learning experience through anywhere, anytime accessible online courses, professional lead training, and complete guidance.
+QuickStart is an IT Skills learning platform that enhances performance and career growth of individuals by personalizing learning experience through anywhere, anytime accessible online courses, professional lead training and complete guidance.

-At QuickStart you can boost your career by learning everything there is to learn about Microsoft Windows 10 from the configuration to cloud computing, backup and restoring.
+At QuickStart, you can boost your career by learning everything about Microsoft Windows 10, from the configuration to cloud computing, backup and restoring.

 Along with configure data security, device security, and network security, and maintain, update, and recovery training courses, QS offers training for Supporting and Troubleshooting Microsoft Windows 10.
 It trains the audience for a widespread range of issues related to configuration failures, user settings, remote connectivity, hardware devices, startup, operating systems, and accessing resources from domain-joined and non-domain-joined devices.